 No. GateKey is a program of the Cartersville City School System.

 If I qualify for the Hope Scholarship, can I use the GateKey funds for other school expenses?

-A Hope Scholarship recipient may use the GateKey funds for legitimate college expenses while attending Georgia Highlands College or Chattahoochee Technical College.
-GateKey funds fill the gap of college costs, they do not pass through as unneeded college funds.
+A Hope Scholarship recipient may use the GateKey funds for legitimate college-billed expenses.
+GateKey funds fill the gap of college costs after Pell, Hope/Zell; they do not pass through as unneeded college funds.

 How much money will be awarded to scholarship recipients for books and/or tools?

-Currently, the GateKey Scholarship is $5,000 which is dispersed over two years as needed.
+Currently, the GateKey Scholarship is $5,000 which is dispersed as needed.